All ingredients are individually packaged, but our central facility

 Stem and mince thyme.

-Carefully, open roasted garlic packet and transfer garlic to a mixing bowl.
+After garlic has roasted, carefully open packet and transfer garlic to a mixing bowl.
 Mash into a paste.

-Set aside half the roasted garlic.
+Set aside half the mashed garlic.
 In bowl with remaining garlic, combine butter, thyme, and a pinch of Parmesan (reserve remaining for mashed potatoes).

-When asparagus is cool enough to handle, divide into four bundles and wrap each bundle in one prosciutto slice.
+Remove prosciutto from refrigerator.
+After asparagus has cooled, divide into four bundles and wrap each bundle with a prosciutto slice.
 Remaining prosciutto can be saved for another use.

 While asparagus and steak cook, finish mashed potatoes.